jaymandz/dost-asti-hrlite-payroll-docs/additional-adjustments/index.rst

 ..
 Note:: Make sure your account has been granted the necessary action for this first.

+1. Go to the *Add Salary Adjustment* form.
-1. In the *Period* field, specify the month, period, and year of the payroll you wish to add the salary adjustment to.
+2. In the *Period* field, specify the month, period, and year of the payroll you wish to add the salary adjustment to.
-2. Select an employee type in the *Employee Type* field.
+3. Select an employee type in the *Employee Type* field.
-3. Select the employee’s division in the *Division* field.
+4. Select the employee’s division in the *Division* field.
-4. Select the employee’s project in the *Project Title* field.
+5. Select the employee’s project in the *Project Title* field.
-5. Select the employee to grant the salary adjustment to in the *Employee* field.
+6. Select the employee to grant the salary adjustment to in the *Employee* field.
-6. Finally, enter the amount to add to the employee’s salary in the *Amount* field.
+7. Finally, enter the amount to add to the employee’s salary in the *Amount* field.
-7. Click the *Submit* button.
+8. Click the *Submit* button to save the salary adjustment.

+If you want to clear the contents of the form (i.e. “reset” it) click on the *Cancel* button.

-The newly entered salary adjustment must appear in the table in the last row.
+The newly saved salary adjustment must appear in the table in the last row.